rustbas/rustbas/README.md

 ## About

-IT enthusiast.
-I prefer the command line to graphical applications.
-Also, I am interested in mathematical statistics and machine learning.
-In my free time, if possible, I go in for sports tourism, in particular, mountain tourism.
-In 2019, I climbed Kazbek (5033 m, 2B category) and in 2021, Elbrus (5642 m, 2A category).
+**IT enthusiast**.

+I enjoy with automation, analytics and programming, as well as related areas.

-In my free time I [blog](https://t.me/geek_den) about maths, technologies and other interesing things.
+In my free time I [blog](https://t.me/geek_den) about maths, technologies and other interesting things.

 ## Contacts